jon-brandy/hackthebox/Categories/GamePwn/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/bee67680-940c-49e6-a140-6133de33d467)

+11. Noticed all these 3 addressed hold the same value for previous and current.
+This should indicate indeed the correct address which hold our cube value.
-11. Now select all these addresses, then drag below.
+12. Now select all these addresses, then drag below.
-12. Next, change the value to 20.
+13. Next, change the value to 20.
 Noticed the in-game value is also changed along with other memory segment value.

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/e1d5897a-a4a7-45a9-8cc7-07ea63bec1a6)